 2. Proof of residential address (as provided on your application form) in your home country, or the address where you’ll be living in New Zealand.
 You can use the original or online versions of any of the following documents:

-- utility bill from your power, gas, water, land-line phone or internet service provider showing your overseas residential address
+- A utility bill from your power, gas, water, land-line phone or internet service provider showing your overseas residential address

-- travel permit/visa issued by a government agency (including a permit issued by a New Zealand government agency) that contains your residential address
+- A travel permit/visa issued by a government agency (including a permit issued by a New Zealand government agency) that contains your residential address

 Do your banking on the go